5 Signs You Might Have a Kidney Infection

 Medically Reviewed by Carolin Schneider, MD

 Kidney infections (also called pyelonephritis) are a type of urinary tract infection (UTI).
 They happen when harmful bacteria move up into the kidneys.
 Kidney infections can usually be treated with antibiotics — but without treatment, they can cause serious kidney damage and other health problems.
 That’s why it’s important to know the symptoms and get treatment right away.

 Back and Flank Pain

-Similar to bladder infections, kidney infections can cause bloody, cloudy or foul-smelling urine.
-When urinating, sufferers may notice a pinkish tinge to their urine, or it may appear cloudy or milky in the toilet.
-Bloody and cloudy urine caused by kidney infections may also be accompanied by a foul odor or a "strong" urine smell.
+Similar to bladder infections, kidney infections can cause bloody, cloudy or foul-smelling pee (urine).
+Some people notice that their pee has a pinkish color or looks cloudy or milky in the toilet.
+There may be pus or blood in your pee, or it may have a foul or unusually strong smell.

 Fever and Chills

 Fever and chills are common symptoms of a kidney infection.
 Some people may also have nausea and vomiting.
 If you think you may have a kidney infection and you have a fever of 102 degrees Fahrenheit or higher, get medical help right away.